Cancer-Genomics-TH/tRNA_methyl/doc/tRNA_methylation_bioinfo.md

 **Caveat**

 This is time/CPU intensive step.
 Takes about 1.5-2mins per aligment on Ryzen 7 with 16 threads.
+On mem machines with 48 threads calibrating one aligment requires 20-30s.

 ```
 # canonical 51 set:
-cmcalibrate gtrna_align.isotypes.51.cm
+cmcalibrate --gtrna_align.isotypes.51.cm

 # alternative all
 cmcalibrate gtrna_align.isotypes.all.cm